Get in touch with us

 - Will you donate product for my community event?

 - Kuli Kuli is proud to support community events through product donations as much as possible.
-Please fill out our Product Donation Request form here. ***Please note that we need 30 days advance notice for all requests***
+Please fill out our Product Donation Request form here. ***Please note that we require 30 days advance notice for all requests***

 - Why don’t you have a phone number listed?

-- Can moringa can act as a laxative?
+- Can moringa act as a laxative?

-- Like many other green vegetables, moringa is high in fiber.
+- Like many other leafy green vegetables, moringa is high in fiber.
 Our Pure Moringa Vegetable Powder has 3 grams of fiber in every serving (10 g, or about 1 tablespoon), which is about 10% of your daily value.
 Fiber is an important addition to everyone’s diet since it helps maintain blood sugar levels and regular digestion.
 However, eating too much fiber can lead to a laxative effect.
 For people who are new to moringa, or who are sensitive to high-fiber foods, we recommend starting off with a smaller serving of moringa (such as a teaspoon), and slowly building up your daily dose.

 - Does moringa always taste bitter?